cjoy/cs9318/notes/notes.md

   * Similarity-based analysis
 ## Patterns in data
 * DM may produce lots of patterns, but not all of them are useful.
-* Interstingness Measures
+* Interestingness Measures
-  * A pattern that's interesting and easily understood by humans, valid on new or test data with some degress of certainty or some hypothesis that the user is trying to confirm
+  * A pattern that's interesting and easily understood by humans, valid on new or test data with some degree of certainty or some hypothesis that the user is trying to confirm
 * Subjective vs Objective Interestingness Measures:
   * Subjective: based on the user's belief in the data.
   * Objective: based on statistics and structures of patterns within the dataset.
 * Completeness
-  * Finding all the intersting patterns
+  * Finding all the interesting patterns
   * Can a DM system find all the interesting patterns?
   * Heuristic based vs. exhaustive search
   * **Association** vs **Classification** vs **Clustering**
 * Optimisation Problem
-  * Search for only intersting patterns
+  * Search for only interesting patterns
-  * Can a DM system find only the intesting patterns?
+  * Can a DM system find only the interesting patterns?
   * Method:
     * Generate all the patterns and then filter out the uninteresting ones
     * Mining Query Optimization: Generate only the interesting patterns